stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 At the first glance it may be strange that all words can be compressed to a space of much smaller dimensionality.
 But there are words that can be trivially interchanged (e.g. *John* to *Peter*) and there is a lot of structure in general.

 The fact that this compression is lossy may give it an advantage, as it can discover patterns rather than only memorize each pair.
-For example, in recommendation systems converting rating of movies by each user to product of a vector is used to predict scores for yet unseen movies, see [Matrix Factorization with TensorFlow - Katherine Bailey](http://katbailey.github.io/post/matrix-factorization-with-tensorflow/).
+For example, in recommendation systems for movie ratings, each rating is approximated by a scalar product of two vectors - a movie's content and a user's preference.
+This is used to predict scores for as yet unseen movies, see [Matrix Factorization with TensorFlow - Katherine Bailey](http://katbailey.github.io/post/matrix-factorization-with-tensorflow/).

 ## Word similarity and vector closeness

 > Stock Market ≈ Thermometer - [Five crazy abstractions my word2vec model just did](http://byterot.blogspot.com/2015/06/five-crazy-abstractions-my-deep-learning-word2doc-model-just-did-NLP-gensim.html)

-Let us start from the simple stuff - showing word similarity in the vector space.
+Let us start with the simple stuff - showing word similarity in a vector space.
 The condition that $$P(w \vert a)=P(w \vert b)$$ is equivalent to

 $$ PMI(w, a) = PMI(w, b), $$